-(1) Basic and net loss per share is the same for each reporting period as the anti-dilutive shares were not included in the per-share calculations.
+- (1) Basic and net loss per share is the same for each reporting period as the anti-dilutive shares were not included in the per-share calculations. - (2) Excludes amount stated in "Advances received from subscribers for Series A 12% Convertible Preferred Stock and related warrants".